-Featured New York Life Manager: Lawrence Carter
+Featured New York Life Manager: Lawrence Carter.

 “Now I am focused on championing other managers and agents and guiding them to discover their own paths to promotability.
-The ability to not only encourage but empower agents to realize the tremendous opportunities for advancement in their income and lifestyle is incredibly rewarding,” he says.
-“I am committed to a recruiting process that allows candidates to demonstrate ability with the business and create their own future.
+The ability to encourage and empower agents to realize the tremendous opportunities for advancement is incredibly rewarding,” he says.
+“I am committed to a recruiting process that allows candidates to demonstrate ability and create their own future.
 As a recruiter, I also understand the importance of staying relevant, especially in an environment that is constantly evolving.”

 Powerful resources and training for new recruits.

-“One of the benefits he offers potential recruits, one that he is most proud of is the ability for new managers to obtain continuous professional development.
-The resources at New York Life are unprecedented.
-The management orientation includes a full gamut of professional development and training that most companies are not investing in at this point,” Lawrence says.
-“It not only accelerates your skills for recruiting agents but more importantly it builds your leadership skills.”
+One benefit we offer new managers is continuous professional development.
+“The resources here are unprecedented.
+The management orientation program includes a full gamut of professional development and training that most companies are not investing in,” Carter says.
+“It not only accelerates your skills for recruiting agents but more importantly it builds leadership.”

 Why New York Life?